FlussuferOrga/Botgart/README.md

 node built/index.js
 ```

-from the `built/` directory of your project.
+from the root directory of your project.
 Don't forget to transpile your code after making changes to the `src/` directory.
 For development, I recommend using [the forever package](https://stackoverflow.com/a/19594679) to restart the bot when the transpiler has finished.
 If you have it installed, you can run the `run_devel.sh`-script to start your bot for development.

 ## Logging
 Logs will be written to the `log/`-directory and to the console.
 Logfiles are cummulative and should be cleared manually from time to time.
+Use `Util.log(level:string, prefix:string, message:string)` to log messages yourself.
+See below (winston) for more information on logging.

 ## Dependencies
 Botgart uses several dependencies (that are automatically installed in one of the above steps) to make our lives easier:

-- discord.js handles the basic interaction with Discord and provides most of the classes https://discord.js.org/#/
+- [discord.js](https://discord.js.org/#/) handles the basic interaction with Discord and provides most of the classes
-- discord-akairo adds additional functionality for bots, like easy to use commands and listeners https://discord-akairo.github.io/#/
+- [discord-akairo](https://discord-akairo.github.io/#/) adds additional functionality for bots, like easy to use commands and listeners
-- gw2api-client offers a wrapper around the GW2-API (and is apparently used by sites like gw2efficiency!) https://github.com/queicherius/gw2api-client
+- [gw2api-client](https://github.com/queicherius/gw2api-client) offers a wrapper around the GW2-API (and is apparently used by sites like gw2efficiency!)
+- [winston](https://github.com/winstonjs/winston) is a general purpose logger.
+See the documentation for available logging levels